-It goes without saying that vision insurance gives you real savings compared to being uninsured — so much so that you can see the difference.
-If you’re new to VSP’s vision insurance plans or are looking into becoming insured, you may have specific questions regarding frame, lens and contact benefits.
-We’ve made a list of frequently asked questions that will help you discover the benefits of a VSP vision insurance plan:
+It goes without saying that VSP vision insurance gives you real savings compared to being uninsured — so much so that you can see the difference.
+If you’re new to VSP vision insurance plans or are looking into becoming insured, you may have specific questions regarding frame, lens and contact vision plan benefits.
+We’ve made a list of frequently asked questions about the savings and benefits of a VSP vision insurance plan.

-VSP Individual Vision Plans allow you to get new frames and lenses every 12 months.
+Depending on what VSP vision insurance plan you enroll in, you are able to get new glasses frames or contact lenses every 12 months.
 This means you can redefine your look and style every year.
-No matter what your style is, here’s how it breaks down in terms of price:
+No matter what your style is, here’s how the VSP frame allowance breaks down in terms of price:

 - There’s a $25 copay for prescription glasses